Adaptive truncation of infinite sums: applications to Statistics: Statistical applications: Illustrations

 In their analysis of the inventory data\footnote{Taken from~\url{http://www.stat.cmu.edu/COM-Poisson/Sales-data.html}.} of ~\cite{Shmueli2005}, \cite{Benson2021} place a Gamma(1, 1) prior on $\mu$ and Gamma(0.0625, 0.25) prior on $\nu$, a suggestion we will follow here.
 The authors mention that fixing $K = 100$ or $K=3,300$ yields identical results\footnote{The value $K=3300$ was chosen by~\cite{Benson2021} so as to make the noisy algorithm have comparable runtime to their rejection sampler.}, but correctly point out that if the sampler starts out at a point with extreme values such as $(\mu = 500, \nu=0.001)$, it might fail to converge because many more iterations than $K$ are needed to approximate $\tilde{Z}(\mu, \nu)$ to a satisfactory tolerance.
 In their Figure 5,~\cite{Benson2021} show that for some values of $\mu$ and $\nu$ the approximation will take many more than 1000 iterations.
-In Table~\ref{tab:COMP_iters}, we leverage the techniques developed here to provide the exact numbers of iterations needed to achieve a certain tolerance $\varepsilon$ using approaches 1 and 2, for the same parameter values considered by~\cite{Benson2021}.
-We show that many more iterations than one would normally set are needed in certain contexts, once more highlighting the value of having adaptive algorithms that bypass having to set $K$.
+In Table~\ref{tab:COMP_iters}, we leverage the techniques developed here to provide the exact numbers of iterations needed to achieve a certain tolerance $\varepsilon$ using approaches 2 and a version of approach 1 in which the real value is known (obtained with a very large number of terms) called here Sequential, for the same parameter values considered by~\cite{Benson2021}.
+We also show the errors of two R libraries -- \textbf{brms}~\citep{Burkner2018} and \textbf{COMPoissonreg}~\citep{Sellers2023} -- for the respective parameters, and how their error is above that requested for bounding pairs.